 Here are some reindeer sledding tour options near Tromso:

-- Reindeer feeding, lasso throwing, and Sami culture tour with lunch.
+- Reindeer ranch and Sami culture tour with lunch.
 This is the cheapest reindeer tour, but there is no sledding included at all.

 - Reindeer camp dinner, Sami culture, and chance of Northern Lights.
 This is an evening tour, mostly focused on Sami culture.